ember-cli-deploy/ember-cli-deploy/docs/v0.5.x/s3-walkthrough.md

     version: 1.13.13
     - ✔  index.html:edcb7aa1db0e3ec0620eef72841af7c1 => index.html

 An `index.html` is generated, copied from the file with the revision ID.
-Now you can access the app at its normal URL.
+Now we can access the app at its normal URL.

-You continue working on your app, and at some point decide to deploy again.
-After doing that, you examine the files up on S3, and you find something like this:
+We continue working on our app, and at some point decide to deploy again.
+After doing that, we examine the files up on S3, and find something like this:

     ├── assets
-    │   ├── your-app-7f8b9fddc5857d711cc51ed2a3a8594d.js
+    │   ├── our-app-7f8b9fddc5857d711cc51ed2a3a8594d.js
-    │   ├── your-app-8d66c8a24bfb2ddd6c51df425bd8e412.css
+    │   ├── our-app-8d66c8a24bfb2ddd6c51df425bd8e412.css
-    │   ├── your-app-90748f7266852704a32b16d04e4f4489.js
+    │   ├── our-app-90748f7266852704a32b16d04e4f4489.js
-    │   ├── your-app-d41d8cd98f00b204e9800998ecf8427e.css
+    │   ├── our-app-d41d8cd98f00b204e9800998ecf8427e.css
     │   ├── vendor-b630d3abd77d527def683a18b2165a94.js
     │   └── vendor-d41d8cd98f00b204e9800998ecf8427e.css
     ├── crossdomain.xml